Dune II: Battle for Arrakis

 Produced only by Ordos, Raider Trike is the fastest ground vehicle on Dune.
 It is even less useful in combat however.

 A four-wheeled vehicle for both combat and recon, Quad will be a potent force until tanks enter the battlefield.

-A fast and well armed tank for attack or defence.
+A fast and well armed tank for both attack and defence.

 A powerful yet slow tank with heavy armor and firepower.

 A long range launcher with large rockets.
 Very useful for reducing enemy building to rubble but cannot engage enemies in short range.
-Slow speed and low armor requires escorts.
+Slow speed and low armor means it will need escorts.
 Very slow firing rate.

-An aircraft that filed with wing flapping motion.
-Armed with guided missiles, it can engage enemy units from the air but attack frequency is very low.
+An aircraft that flies with wing flapping motion.
+Armed with guided missiles, it can engage enemy units from the air but attack frequency is low.
 Autonomous and cannot be directly controlled.

-Possibly based on "Weirding Module" technology from the book, Sonic tanks fire ultrasonic sound waves that are lethal to soldiers and buildings.
+Possibly based on "Weirding Module" technology from the David Lynch's film adaptation, Sonic tanks fire ultrasonic sound waves that are lethal to soldiers and buildings.
 They are moderately effective against vehicles.
 Very long range.

 A specialized Rocket Launcher, warheads of the Deviator's missiles are filled with a brainwashing gas that will temporarily turn enemy units into Ordos control.
 Effect does not last too long however.

 Most powerful ground vehicle in the game, Devastator is a heavily armed and armored tank powered by an unstable nuclear reactor.
 It has no turret however and must turn towards the enemy, limiting its initative.
 Devastator can be ordered to self-destruct and cause damage to nearby enemies.